it-beard/evo-bot-go/.qoder/repowiki/en/content/Repository Layer/Repository Layer.md

 2. **Batch Operations**: Where applicable, operations retrieve multiple records in a single query
 3. **Selective Field Retrieval**: Queries only select fields that are needed
 4. **Proper Ordering**: Use of ORDER BY with appropriate indexes for pagination
-5. **Limit and Offset**: Implementation of pagination for large result sets
+5. **Unlimited Retrieval**: For search completeness, certain operations retrieve all messages without limits

-For example, the `GetParticipatingUsers` method in RandomCoffeeParticipantRepository uses a JOIN to efficiently retrieve user information along with participation status in a single query, avoiding the N+1 query problem.
+For example, the `GetAllByGroupTopicID` method in GroupMessageRepository retrieves all messages from a topic without pagination limits, ensuring complete data retrieval for search operations.
+This approach prioritizes data completeness over memory efficiency for specific use cases like content search and tool discovery.

 ## Common Use Cases and Examples